Tesla (NASDAQ: TSLA) Bull, Base, & Bear Price Prediction and Forecast

 Increased competition: Also in April, a Jeff Bezos-backed EV company called Slate unveiled affordable EV truck and SUV models that cost $20,000 after federal incentives.
 The company has billed itself as the “anti-Tesla,” and is made in the U.S. As Tesla’s market share has fallen under 50% in EV-friendly California, the arrival of Slate could continue to erode sales.

+Despite 1,740 institutional holders having decreased their TSLA positions, 2,098 have increased their holdings.
 Much of Tesla’s story depends on its big growth drivers.
 In the meantime, EV sales and the rise of more affordable models (Model Q) could be nearer-term stories to look forward to as one waits for the biggest of drivers to pay off.
-At the time of writing, TSLA stock goes for 131.58 times forward price-to-earnings (P/E) and 10.52 times price-to-sales (P/S).
+At the time of writing, TSLA stock goes for 150.18 times forward price-to-earnings (P/E) and 14.51 times price-to-sales (P/S).
 That makes the name slightly undervalued, at least in my view.

 You have the option to opt-out of these emails at any moment.
 For more information, please review our Disclaimer and Terms of Use.